swoicik/swoicik.github.io/_posts/2020-11-02-november-portfolio-updates.md

 title: Portfolio Updates (November 2020)
 author: stephen
 layout: post
-published: false
+published: true
 tags:
 - Investing
 - Money
 post_date: 2020-11-02
 ---
-Money is not a topic of conversation.
-That was my understanding for most of my life.
-Money was a topic to stay away from.
-How you spend or save your money is your own business (and your salary was the biggest secret).
-If you invest money, there might be talk about stocks you own, or general investments you made.
-There were never any real figures behind the talk.
-"I picked up a few shares of Company Z a few years ago..."
+Not too long ago, I published [Talking About Money](https://swoicik.com/2020/talk-about-money) on this site.
+That posts makes the argument that money should be a topic of conversation.
+It's the only way everyone is going to understand it better.

-It's a strange thing.
-Money is something that everyone has in common.
-It's something you could discuss with just about anyone and they would understand.
-Yet it's not something we talk about.
-That needs to change.
+In that post I shared my current investing portfolio and promise to post regular updates.
+Here is that first update...

-The more money is discussed, the more people will understand it.
-Every day people search for how successful/famous people dress, what technology they use, what car they drive, how they are so productive... but we don't look at their money.
-What are their actual income streams?
-How many do they have?
-How much do they invest?
-The financial habits of the most successful people are not discussed.
-That is what a person needs to learn and understand.
+Over the past month, I have been the most active in my portfolio in a very long time.
+I typically go months inbetween active trades.
+This month I added 6 stocks to my portfolio.
+They are the bolded ones in the chart.
+5 of them are reletively small positions in what I consider high growth potential stocks.
+1 (Coca-Cola) is a dividend stock I have wanted to add for quite some time.

-So I am going to start sharing some transparency with my investments.
-I am not claiming to be successful or famous, but I want talking about money to become more common.
 Below is a list of my current portfolio and the percentage each investment takes up in the portfolio.
-I will be sharing regular updates and more information in the future, but this is a start.

 | Stock               | Portfolio % |
 | ---                 | ---         |